JKZuo/CTRNext/README.md

-# CTRNext
+## CTRNext
-A Collaborative Trajectory Representation model (CTRNext) to enhance the next POI recommendation
+A Collaborative Trajectory Representation model (CTRNext) to enhance the Next POI Recommendation.